Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides/textextractionarrangingmode/_index.md

 ## TextExtractionArrangingMode enum

-Represents the mode to use during text extraction.
+Represents the mode to use during text extraction

 ```cpp
 enum class TextExtractionArrangingMode